fannysarrazin/NP_point_sources_model/README.md

 #### *disaggregation_NP_point_sources_grid.py*

-Module containing functions Module to disaggregate N and P emissions from wastewater to grid level:
+Module containing functions to disaggregate N and P emissions from wastewater to grid level:

 - *NUTS2grid*: function to estimate the values at grid level of a variable provided at a certain spatial (NUTS) level.